 The License Agreement, which is exclusive for environmental applications, is perpetual and lasts until the Visualant IP expires.
-It provides for payments of 5% of Javelin's revenues, market-rate royalties of \$15,000 in year one (which was prepaid) and increasing to \$47,407 in year five and profit sharing of 25% of license or transfer of technology.
+It provides for payments of 5% of Javelin's revenues, a royalty of \$15,000 in year one (which was prepaid) and increasing to \$47,407 in year five and profit sharing of 25% of license or transfer of technology.
 Javelin has certain performance milestones by year 2 and 3.
 The License Agreement can be terminated by Visualant for failure of Javelin to meet the performance milestones and by Javelin with thirty days notice.

-ACQUISITION OF RATLab LLC ("RATLab")
+ACQUISITION OF RATLab